-• For guidance see on how to construct a proper annotated bibliography see: https://sites.umuc.edu/library/libhow/bibliography\tutorial.cfm
+• For guidance see on how to construct a proper annotated bibliography see: https://sites.umuc.edu/library/libhow/bibliography tutorial.cfm review in which you use assigned and supplemental readings to, for example, make an affirmative argument, derive a research question, critique an established theory/concept.
+There are four opportunities for critical essays identified in the reading list below.

-Review Essays (20%) - You will write (3) analytical essays (1,500-2,000 words).
+Review Essays (20%) - You will write (3) analytical essays (approximately 2,000 words).
 These essays are to be synthetic and critical.
-The model for these assignments is akin to a literature review in which you use assigned and supplemental readings to, for example, make an affirmative argument, derive a research question, critique an established theory/concept.
-Combined, these essays will account for 20% of your grade.
+The model for these assignments is akin to a literature